Please give us a few moments whilst we get your account ready.

-The exponential data boom that has characterised the modern use of technology has not only raised the questions of how rapidly it will continue to grow, but has forced many organisations to rethink their current strategies employed to facilitate its growth, necessitating new ideologies and innovative ways to not only store information, but also to safeguard it and keep it as easily accessible as possible.
-Our undeniable need for real-time access to information is crucial in order to stay current and relevant, and at the alarming rate that our information stores are growing, it begs the question as to just how we are going to do it.
+The exponential data boom that has characterized the modern use of technology has not only raised the questions of how rapidly it will continue to grow, but has forced many organizations to rethink their current strategies employed to facilitate it’s growth, necessitating new ideologies and innovative ways to not only store information, but also to safeguard it and keep it as easily accessible as possible.
+Our undeniable need for real time access to information is crucial in order to stay current and relevant, and at the alarming rate that our information stores are growing, it begs the question as to just how we are going to do it.

 As we move toward the future, and our reliance on digital information increases, so our digital data will increase in value, and as such, the way we protect and safeguard it is perhaps the most critical task an IT administrator and users can perform.
 Choosing to protect your most valuable digital asset with a robust backup and recovery suite that not only caters for the current trends, but seeks to provide innovative solutions to the challenges that are foreseen in the future is vital.
 Redstor provides a vast array of solutions catering to a wide variety of needs and data recovery requirements.
 The unique way that data is handled at both source and backup target levels, coupled with their intelligent patching protocols ensures that only the smallest amount of data is transferred and stored on the backup server, while still allowing access to any backed up file at any given time.
 The software caters for the fastest and most effective backup and recovery of both large data sets, as well as those containing millions of small files.

 While it may be impossible to pinpoint the exact trends we’ll experience, and undoubtedly new technologies will be introduced, adequately protecting your data is a trend that will not change.